dspeyer/dspeyer.github.io/magic.md

 Treat your spells as one rating smaller for purposes of cost.
 You may take this feat multiple times and its effects stack, but no cost can be reduced below zero.
 (Note: for Increasing costs, a rating zero spell can still be dangerous to cast.)

 ### Soul Sight
-Prerequisite: any active magic source, knowledge (religion) +5 Make a DC 10 knowledge(religion) check to activate soul sight for the next hour.
+Prerequisite: any active magic source, knowledge (religion) +5
+Make a DC 10 knowledge(religion) check to activate soul sight for the next hour.
 If you fail, you cannot retry until the hour is past.
-With soul sight active, you can detect all souls and soul-like spirits within 60 ft of you and how they relate to your magic source.
+With soul sight active, you can detect all souls and soul-like spirits within 10 * wis mod meters of you and how they relate to your magic source.
 If you are a paladin, this means the extent to which they support or oppose your particular cause.
 This does not require line of sight, but it can be blocked by invisibility magic, darksteel or the Quiet Soul feat.

 ### Quiet Soul
 Prerequisite: knowledge religion 1 rank.